The Dirty Black Friday Secrets of Retailers

 Price-Matching Disappears at This Time

 For most of the year, stores are happy to price-match their competitors.
 It makes sense for them.
 They’d rather make a small amount of profit from you, than none at all.
-However, the week surrounding Black Friday is very different.
+The week surrounding Black Friday is very different.
 Many stores have different doorbuster deals or heavily discounted promotions.
 They have bought extra stock of certain items, or are ready to take a loss on some to lure shoppers in.
 Price-matching during this time would be suicidal for stores.
 Suddenly, a store that offered 2 or 3 TVs at 80% below retail is setting up every other store to lose thousands.

-So, don’t expect to whip out the price-match guarantee.
+Don’t expect to whip out the price-match guarantee.
 It will not be honored.

 The Before and After Prices Are Sketchy